-7.25 Non-Borrower Household Income (11/09/15)
+7.24 Non-Borrower Household Income (03/01/24)

-The income from a non-borrower family member may be considered as a compensating factor in Desktop Underwriter to allow a debt-to-income ratio greater than 45%, but not to exceed 50%.
+The income from a non-borrower family member may be considered as a compensating factor to allow a debt-to-income ratio greater than 45%, but not to exceed 50%.
 This income will not be considered as a part of the qualifying income.
 The following requirements apply:

-- The income must be reflected in Desktop Underwriter as an Other Income type of "Non-Borrower Household Income". - The amount of the non-borrower income must be 30% or more of the total qualifying income used to underwrite the loan. - The non-borrower must provide a signed certification of his/her intent to reside in the subject property, with the borrower, for a minimum of 12 months.
+- The amount of the non-borrower income must not be 30% or more of the total qualifying income used to underwrite the loan. - The non-borrower must provide a signed certification of his/her intent to reside in the subject property, with the borrower, for a minimum of 12 months.

-8 Assets
+8.00 Assets